Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Results

 Since BCG offsets measured along different projection axes are highly correlated, with Pearson correlation coefficients of $r = 0.85$, $0.89$, and $0.83$ for the $xy$, $xz$, and $yz$ projection pairs, respectively, we use only the $x$-projection in our analysis.

-\subsection{Mass Ratio Estimation}
+\subsection{Mass ratio estimation}

 We validate our mass ratio estimator using the LoVoCCS cluster sample by correlating the derived peak intensity ratio (see Eq.~\ref{eq: rough_quantity}) with the true mass ratios.
+The true mass ratio is inferred from the global two–component weak–lensing mass model: we assume that the two subclusters are located at the brightest and second–brightest peaks in the aperture–mass map, and we use the LoVoCCS mass–fitting pipeline to derive the masses of these two components, as described in \cite{McCleary_2015}.
+The ratio of these fitted masses is used as the true mass ratio for the observed clusters.
 After excluding halos with identified mass ratios greater than one, caused by incorrect peak identification (e.g., misidentification of the central or secondary subhalos), we find a Pearson correlation coefficient of $r = 0.31$.

-We further test the estimator with TNG300-1 halos, selecting those with $M_{200c} > 5\times10^{13} M_\odot$ as well as halos with $10^{13} M_\odot<M_{200c} < 5\times10^{13} M_\odot$ that have true mass ratios above 0.1.
-Applying the same method using a 10-pixel Gaussian smoothing scale on the aperture mass maps ($240\times240$ pixels), consistent with the LoVoCCS setup, yields a Pearson correlation coefficient of $r = 0.49$.
-Results for both LoVoCCS and TNG300-1 are shown in Fig.~\ref{fig:mass_ratio_proxy}.